Skip To Section

 Attending a detox program at a specialized detox center offers reliable, effective, and safe treatments overseen by people who have experience with opioid withdrawal management.
 The first step is an initial consultation where your therapist learns about your opioid abuse, your medical history, and your lifestyle.
 From there, they will develop a unique detox plan suited to your needs.
 That plan may involve MAT.

 After you’ve detoxed from opioids, they can help you decide whether continuing treatment is what you want.
-If it is, your therapist will make an opioid addiction treatment plan.
+If it is, your treatment team will make an opioid addiction treatment plan.
+Following detox, you can enter a residential treatment program, which will provide intensive therapy and counseling services to help you recover.

 Opioid Recovery Options at Footprints to Recovery